chantastic/sites/chan.dev/src/pages/syntax/pitch.md

 ## Create

+Create new formats that establish the channel a broader education resource.
+Start with topics that were disproportionately popular on the podcast.

-After I chat with Ben, I would recommend higher effort, more exhaustive, more durable, non-podcast formats for channel uploads.
+After my chat with Ben, I started thinking about higher effort, more exhaustive, more durable, non-podcast formats for channel uploads.
 I think this would provide a broader counter-point to news-driven formats.

 There are two formats that might do well here.
 This is the shape they could take for the latest episode (if the response justified additional content):